Light of Worlds

-"Summer Madness" is considered to be the album's highlight, incorporating smooth melodies and a synthesizer.
-It was later released as a single, with a follow-up titled "Winter Sadness" in Kool & the Gang's Spirit of the Boogie a year later.
+"Summer Madness" was later released as a single, with a follow-up titled "Winter Sadness" in Kool & the Gang's Spirit of the Boogie a year later.

 In 1991, the Hip-Hop duo DJ Jazzy Jeff & The Fresh Prince sampled elements of "Summer Madness" for their song "Summertime".
 A remake of "Summer Madness" was released on their 1993 album Unite titled "WKOOL/Summer".